Drifter-Supremo/mindful-inkwell-journal/memory-bank/techContext.md

 ## Technical Constraints

 - All sensitive keys (DeepSeek API, Firebase) must be stored in environment variables, not committed to the repository.
-- All authentication and data access is handled by Firebase Auth (Google sign-in) and Firestore, with all entry operations scoped to the authenticated user's `uid`.
+- All authentication and data access is handled by Firebase Auth (email/password authentication) and Firestore, with all entry operations scoped to the authenticated user's `uid`.
 - The app must remain responsive and accessible across devices.
 - AI features depend on external API availability and rate limits.
 - Date filtering relies on date-fns library for consistent date handling across browsers.